New Hope for Steph - and Bernie

-But recently (October 2017), that care was threatened to be jeopardised, too, as mom and sole care-giver Bernie was diagnosed with bilateral breast cancer.
+But in October 2017, that care was threatened to be jeopardised, too, as mom and sole care-giver Bernie was diagnosed with bilateral breast cancer.
 Since Bernie is a Dutch citizen, she was not eligible for health insurance in the U.S., and returning to The Netherlands and leaving her daughter behind was simply not an option.
 So Bernie had to undergo a double mastectomy surgery in the U.S. Fortunately, she recovered well from this surgery and is now cancer-free.
 Still, the cost of this treatment significantly added to the costs that the family is already facing for Steph's treatment.

 Despite all these complications, Steph and her family are holding on to their fighting spirit and faith in a positive outcome, inspiring all with whom they come into contact: from Steph's medical team at Mayo to other patients, colleagues, friends, and family.
 We hope that this family's story will move you, as well.
 Every contribution, large or small, makes it possible for the whole Yarnell family to continue hoping for a better quality of life and for Steph's doctors to keep working on unraveling the mysteries of her illness.

-Steph with mom and primary care-giver Bernie, who was recently treated for bilateral breast cancer.
+Steph with mom and primary care-giver Bernie, who is recovering from bilateral breast cancer.

 If you are interested in learning more about Steph and the family and seeing recent pictures, click on the "updates" link below, or visit the website set up by her friends of the Yarnell Family Trust.